Bernard of Clairvaux

 - What is the best place to start reading Bernard of Clairvaux?

-- A good starting point for reading Bernard of Clairvaux is 'On Loving God,' which provides an accessible introduction to his thoughts on divine love and the spiritual life.
-For those interested in his mystical theology, 'Sermons on the Song of Songs' offers a deeper exploration of his spiritual insights.
+- A good starting point for reading Bernard of Clairvaux is 'On Loving God,' which encapsulates his thoughts on the nature of divine love and the soul's journey towards God.
+His 'Sermons on the Song of Songs' are also highly recommended for their rich spiritual insights.